huntergregal/PNG-IDAT-Payload-Generator/README.md

+-NOTE-Final payload images appear to be broken...standby why this is debugged

 # PNG-IDAT-Payload-Generator
 Generate a PNG with a payload embedded in the IDAT chunk (Based off of previous concepts and code -- credit given below) Additionally, bruteforce payloads matching a regex pattern